MarketDataApp/documentation/sheets-add-on/dates.md

 - **Spreadsheet** Dates and times in spreadsheet format (days after the Excel epoch).
 For example, closing bell on Dec 30, 2020 for the NYSE would be: 44195.66667

-- **Relative Dates** Keywords or key phreases that indicate specific days, relative to the current date.
-For example: "today" or "yesterday".
+- **Relative Dates** Keywords or key phrases that indicate specific days, relative to the current date.
+For example, "today" or "yesterday".

-## Sample Usage
+## Relative Dates

+The only keywords currently supported are _today_ and _yesterday_.

     STOCKDATA("AAPL")